bytecodealliance/wasmtime/docs/langref.rst

 ***************************
-Cretonne Language Reference
+Cranelift Language Reference
 ***************************

-.. default-domain:: cton
+.. default-domain:: clif
-.. highlight:: cton
+.. highlight:: clif

-The Cretonne intermediate representation (:term:`IR`) has two primary forms: an *in-memory data structure* that the code generator library is using, and a *text format* which is used for test cases and debug output.
+The Cranelift intermediate representation (:term:`IR`) has two primary forms: an *in-memory data structure* that the code generator library is using, and a *text format* which is used for test cases and debug output.
-Files containing Cretonne textual IR have the ``.cton`` filename extension.
+Files containing Cranelift textual IR have the ``.clif`` filename extension.

 This reference uses the text format to describe IR semantics but glosses over the finer details of the lexical and syntactic structure of the format.